yeokm1/SwiftSerial/README.md

 ```
 The port settings call can be as simple as the above.
 For the baud rate, just supply both transmit and receive even if you are only intending to use one transfer direction.
 For example, transmitRate will be ignored if you specified `andTransmit : false` when opening the port.

-`minimumBytesToRead` determines how many characters Linux must wait to receive before it will return from a [read()](https://linux.die.net/man/2/read) function.
+`minimumBytesToRead` determines how many characters the system must wait to receive before it will return from a [read()](https://linux.die.net/man/2/read) function.
 If in doubt, just put 1.

 This function has been defined with default settings as shown in the function definition.